OfferZen-Community/root-chatbot/pro-tips.md

 - Remember to push `ENTER` to save rows of information in DialogFlow
 - Remember to `SAVE` things before testing your changes
 - Use the testing dialogue in the top right of the screen to test your conversation, and view the JSON in the bottom right to see a preview of the payload it sends.
+- For testing, use the “Try it now” input box in the top right of your screen.
+This allows you to debug the context of the conversation piece, as well as view the JSON created. <b> Stay away from testing with the Google Assistant test bed as this seems to be buggy</b>
+- There is an agnostic chat emulator called "Web Demo" that you can turn on in the integrations section in Dialogflow which is useful to test conversation with your bot.

 ## Root
 - If you're getting errors about being in testing mode when trying to hit enpoints, make sure you're using `sandbox.root` and not `api.root` in your url requests
 - You’ll auth your requests with the Basic auth using your app’s `Client App ID` as username and the app’s `Client App Secret` as password
+- If you need to generate ID numbers for life insurance, you can use [this link](https://chris927.github.io/generate-sa-idnumbers/)

 ## Endpoints
 - Use [Ngrok](www.ngrok.com) to expose your local code via endpoints